vuejs/eslint-plugin-vue/docs/rules/no-template-shadow.md

 # Disallow variable declarations from shadowing variables declared in the outer scope. (no-template-shadow)

-`no-shadow` should report variable definitions of v-for directives or scope attributes if those shadows the variables in parent scopes.
+`no-template-shadow` should report variable definitions of v-for directives or scope attributes if those shadows the variables in parent scopes.

 ## :book: Rule Details